vennelavarshini18/ML_Notes_Helper/README.md

 # 🧠 ML Notes Assistant

-A Streamlit application that helps you write and save notes, and even suggests the next few words using an Bidirectional LSTM language model!
+A Streamlit application that uses an LSTM language model to suggest the next few words intelligently and also helps you write, save, and even export notes!

 ## 🚀 Features